A: Another great and potentially controversial question!

 Officially, the Roman Catholic Church sets herself up as the dispenser of God’s grace:

 The Church was made manifest to the world on the day of Pentecost by the outpouring of the Holy Spirit.
 The gift of the Spirit ushers in a new era in the "dispensation of the mystery" the age of the Church, during which Christ manifests, makes present, and communicates his work of salvation through the liturgy of his Church, "until he comes."
 In this age of the Church Christ now lives and acts in and with his Church, in a new way appropriate to this new age.
 He acts through the sacraments in what the common Tradition of the East and the West calls "the sacramental economy"; this is the communication (or "dispensation") of the fruits of Christ's Paschal mystery in the celebration of the Church's "sacramental" liturgy.
-(CCC, paragraph 1076, bold added for emphasis)
+(CCC, paragraph 1076, underline added)

-The issue is much larger than whether or not we both call ourselves "Christian."
+The issue is much larger than whether or not we both call ourselves "Christian.
 The gospel of the Roman Catholic Church is different than the gospel of Protestantism.
 Galatians 1:6-9 speaks clearly on this issue:

 I am amazed that you are so quickly forsaking the one who called you by (the) grace (of Christ) for a different gospel (not that there is another).
 But there are some who are disturbing you and wish to pervert the gospel of Christ.
 But even if we or an angel from heaven should preach (to you) a gospel other than the one that we preached to you, let that one be accursed!
 As we have said before, and now I say again, if anyone preaches to you a gospel other than the one that you received, let that one be accursed!
 (NAB)